 TORONTO METHOD

-Our clinical trial is based on the Toronto EVLP protocol which is the most widely used and most referenced method for EVLP.
+Our clinical trial was based on the Toronto EVLP protocol which is the most widely used and most referenced method for EVLP.
 In this method, protective perfusion and ventilation strategies are used to gather additional information about the functionality of the lungs.

 Please fill out the form below to request more information about our study and to find out how to get involved.